We tend to think of Post Traumatic Stress Disorder as being only Battlefield Trauma but there are many causes.

 Car Crashes, Rape, Muggings, Tornadoes, are a few.

+Once called shell shock or battle fatigue, PTSD was thought to affect only war veterans, but PTSD can be caused by any devastating traumatic event.
 These include car, ship, or train wrecks, airplane crashes, or collapse of a building, natural disasters such as floods, tornadoes, or earthquakes, personal violence such as a mugging, rape, kidnapping, torture, or being trapped in a cave-in, an elevator, or being held captive.

 The person who develops PTSD may have been the one who was harmed, the harm may have happened to a loved one, or the person may have witnessed a harmful event that happened to loved ones or to strangers.